Transfer credit for studies completed during secondary school

 - French Baccalaureate subjects with a minimum grade of 11 in the three subjects with the highest co-efficient

-- General Cerificate of Education (U.K., Singapore) Advanced Level subjects with a minimum grade of B/II (issued by the appropriate examining board) or Cambridge Pre-U Principal Subjects with a minimum grade of M2 (issued by CIE)
+- General Certificate of Education (U.K., Singapore) Advanced Level subjects with a minimum grade of B or Cambridge Pre-U Principal Subjects with a minimum grade of M2

 Transfer Credit for Post-secondary (university or college) Studies